OFFIS-mosaik/mosaik/docs/scenario-definition.rst

 This way, mosaik will push the value for *P* from the battery to the controller.
 It will then wait until the controller's :ref:`step <api.step>` is done before the next step for the battery will be computed.

+The advantage of this approach is that the call of set_data is optional, so you don't need to send a schedule on every step if there's no new schedule.
+The disadvantage is that you have to implement the set_data call within the simulator with the specific destination, making it less modular.

 The *step* implementation of the controller could roughly look like this: